r0075h3ll/r0075h3ll.github.io/_posts/2023-08-15-LLM-Security-Series-01.md

 3. Inefficient

 Let's try to understand aforesaid drawbacks using an example.
 Suppose there's a program that solely uses RNN to translate input sequences(sentences).
 Now, because of how RNN works, the program will only be able to process and translate a single element/word of the given input sequence at a time, making the whole translation task time consuming.
 And that's also one of the reasons why it is hard to train RNN model(s); it can only focus on a single element at a time.
-Even parallelization using GPUs wont solve this problem because of the very nature of RNN: each computational cell in RNN is connected to the previous one relies on its output for further processing.
+Even parallelization using GPUs wont solve this problem because of the very nature of RNN: each computational cell in RNN is connected to the previous one and it relies on its output for further processing.

 Also, RNNs face this issue called vanishing gradient when working with long sequences.
 So, if we are working with a longer sentence, by the time it will reach the end of it, it won't remember what was going in the beginning.